 For proposed buildings on CMS parcels in or abutting the Historic District and Landmark Overlay Zone, any fourth story shall require a special permit by the City Council.
 The City Council may reduce a permitted building height to be no more than six feet higher than an existing building on an adjoining HDLO parcel for a distance of 30 feet along the frontage from the historic structure.
-All special permits in the CMS district shall require a finding that there are no substantial detrimental effects on shadows, parking, traffic, or specific views adopted as important by the City Council or in the Comprehensive Plan Update, that the new building will be compatible with the historic character of adjacent buildings, and that the conditions and standards in § 223-18 B(1)(a) through (d) have been met.

-Building height for a building not fronting on Main Street or East Main Street: maximum three stories and 35 feet.
-Chimneys, vent pipes, roof gardens and fences, greenhouses, solar collectors, wind energy systems, and other rooftop accessory structures may project up to eight feet above the maximum height, provided that, with the exception of roof gardens and solar collectors, they occupy no more than 15% of the roof area and are set back at least 15 feet from the front edge of the roof.
+All such special permits in the CMS district shall require a finding that there are no substantial detrimental effects on shadows, parking, traffic, or specific views adopted as important by the City Council or in the Comprehensive Plan Update, that the new building will be compatible with the historic character of adjacent buildings, and that the conditions and standards in § 223-18 B(1)(a) through (d) have been met.
+Although not required, additional below market rate housing above what would be otherwise mandated in Article IVB, commercial uses included on an upper floor, or extra sidewalk width, plaza space, or green space that is accessible to the public may be considered as a positive factor for consideration during the special permit review process.

-- (8) Building depth: corner buildings shall not extend along a side street more than 150 feet from the Main Street or East Main Street frontage, unless the rear building height is reduced to two stories. - (9) Lot area and lot width: There are no minimum lot area or lot width requirements.
+Building height for a building not fronting on Main Street: maximum three stories and 35 feet.
+Chimneys, vent pipes, roof gardens and fences, greenhouses, solar collectors, wind energy systems, and other rooftop accessory structures may project up to eight feet above the maximum height, provided that, with the exception of roof gardens and solar collectors, they occupy no more than 15% of the roof area and are set back at least 15' from the front edge of the roof.

-- (10) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City and accepted by the City Council for as-public parking, there shall be no minimum depth requirement. - (11) Floor area ratio: There is no maximum floor area ratio. - (12) Landscaped area: For lots fronting on Main Street, a A minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass in locations approved by the Planning Board that enhance the streetscape, or provide a landscaped interior rear yard or courtyard, and are found to be consistent with the intent of the CMS District.
+- (8) Building depth: corner buildings shall not extend along a side street more than 150 feet from the Main Street or East Main Street frontage, unless the rear building height is reduced to two stories. - (9) Lot area and lot width: There are no minimum lot area or lot width requirements. - (10) Lot depth: Minimum lot depth is 75 feet, except that on any lot in which the area behind a building is voluntarily dedicated to the City and accepted by the City Council for as-public parking, there shall be no minimum depth requirement. - (11) Floor area ratio: There is no maximum floor area ratio. - (12) Landscaped area: For lots fronting on Main Street, a A minimum of 10% of the lot shall be landscaped with trees, shrubs, or grass in locations approved by the Planning Board that enhance the streetscape, or provide a landscaped interior rear yard or courtyard, and are found to be consistent with the intent of the CMS District.
 This requirement shall be reduced to 5% if the landscaped area is accessible to the public.
 For lots not fronting on Main Street, a minimum of 15% of the lot shall be landscaped with trees and shrubs.
 These requirements may be waived for lots of 5,000 square feet or less. - (13) Lots that front on Main Street Dimensional standards.

 Min.
-Max.
+Max

 Lot Area -

-(a) Lot Width 221 728
+(a) Lot Width 22 720

 (b) Lot Depth 75' -

-F.A.R. - -
+F.A.R. - =

 (c) Front Setback 0' 10'

-(d) Side Setback 0' m
+(d) Side Setback 0' (77)

 (e) Rear Setback 25'

 (f) Landscaped Area 10% -

-Frontage Occupancy, detached building 80% 120
+Frontage Occupancy, detached building 80% 122

 Frontage Occupancy, buildings w/shared side wall 100% -

 (g) Pedestrian Clearway 8'